rubecodeberg/practice-problems/README.md

 6. Not breaking any confidentiality agreements

 *Interested in getting even more involved?* Feel free to submit problems and solutions as pull requests.
 Email brian@codingforinterviews.com to get more involved with the group and join our planning Trello board.

+## Running Practice Problems
+- run `npm install` to install the dependencies
+- run `npm run build` to start the typescript compiler and generate the js files
+- run `npm run test` to see the tests pass